arcturo/library/coffeescript/chapters/05_applications.md

 ##JavaScript templates

 If you're moving logic to the client side, then you'll definitely need some sort of templating library.
 JavaScript templating is very similar to templates on the server, such as Ruby's ERB or Python's text interpolation, expect of course it runs client side.
 There are a whole host of templating libraries out there, so I encourage you to do some research and check them out.
-By default, Stitch comes with support for [eco](https://github.com/sstephenson/eco) templates baked right in.
-However, if you're using another templating library don't despair.
-Stitch has a rather neat feature that lets you add custom compilers for particular extensions.
+By default, Stitch comes with support for [Eco](https://github.com/sstephenson/eco) templates baked right in.

-For example, let's add support for the [jQuery.tmpl](http://api.jquery.com/jquery.tmpl/) library, which I often use instead of eco due to a few implementation details:

-    stitch.compilers.tmpl = function(module, filename) {
-      var content = fs.readFileSync(filename, 'utf8');
-      content = ["var template = jQuery.template(", JSON.stringify(content), ");",
-                 "module.exports = (function(data){ return jQuery.tmpl(template, data); });\n"].join("");
-      return module._compile(content, filename);
-    };
+JavaScript templates are very similar to server side ones.
+You have template tags interoperated with HTML, and during rendering those tags get evaluated and replaced.
+The great thing about [Eco](https://github.com/sstephenson/eco) templates, is they're actually written in CoffeeScript.

+Here's an example:

+    <% if @projects.length: %>
+      <% for project in @projects: %>
+        <a href="<%= project.url %>"><%= project.name %></a>
+        <p><%= project.description %></p>
+      <% end %>
+    <% else: %>
+      No projects
+    <% end %>

+As you can see, the syntax is remarkably straightforward.
+Just use `<%` tags for evaluating expressions, and `<%=` tags for printing them.
+A partial list of template tags is as follows:

+* `<% expression %>`
+  Evaluate a CoffeeScript expression without printing its return value.

+* `<%= expression %>`
+  Evaluate a CoffeeScript expression, escape its return value, and print it.

+* `<%- expression %>`
+  Evaluate a CoffeeScript expression and print its return value without escaping it.

+You can use any CoffeeScript expression inside the templating tags, but there's one thing to look out for.
+CoffeeScript is whitespace-sensitive, but your Eco templates aren't.
+Therefore, Eco template tags that begin an indented CoffeeScript block must be suffixed with a colon.
+To indicate the end of an indented block, use the special tag `<% end %>`.
+For example:

+    <% if @project.isOnHold(): %>
+      On Hold
+    <% end %>

+You don't need to write the `if` and `end` tags on separate lines:

+    <% if @project.isOnHold(): %> On Hold <% end %>

+And you can use the single-line postfix form of `if` as you'd expect:

+    <%= "On Hold" if @project.isOnHold() %>

-Notice that above we're setting a function on `module.exports` which, when called, will render our template.
-Now, let's define a template in `views/users/show.tmpl`:
+Now we've got a handle on the syntax, let's define an Eco template in `views/users/show.eco`:

-    <label>Name: ${name}</label>
+    <label>Name: <%= @name %></label>

-Since we defined a `tmpl` compiler handler, Stitch will automatically compile our template and include it in `application.js`.
+Stitch will automatically compile our template and include it in `application.js`.
 Then, in our application's controllers we can require the template, like it was a module, and execute it passing any data required.

     require("views/users/show")(new User("name"))